top of page

 Add unexpected texture to a sleek bathroom

 Bathrooms don't always need to be sleek.
 Texture can make a sterile and functional bathroom into a vibrant and welcoming space.
-Natural materials such as natural stones and wood are a great starting point when thinking about texture and these materials are very popular at the moment.
+Natural materials such as natural stones and wood are a great starting point when thinking about texture, and these materials are very popular at the moment.

 I personally love adding vintage wood decor to a bathroom.
-That's not only a sustainable choice, the grainy texture also brings a warm, organic touch to a room.
+That's not only a sustainable choice, but the grainy texture also brings a warm, organic touch to a room.
 Simply add a rustic timber stool next to your freestanding tub for a stylish addition that also works as a chic spot for your bath time essentials.
-And did you consider plants?
-Plants, books or ceramic accessories are a perfect addition where there are more smooth and hard surfaces to contrast, like your kitchen or bathroom.

 Natural materials and greenery add texture to this bathroom